ksg604/cbr-manager/README.md

 * User will be able to access their visits which correspond with the client they are viewing on the client details page by clicking a button
 * User will be able to create a new visit through the client details page

-**Unfinished parts: **
+**Iteration 2:**

+* Updated client details and client edit details page UI
+* Revamped visit edit details page to be more consistent with client edit details
-1. Implement the PUT request portion of where a user will be able to update client details by submitting new information to the backend
+* User will be able to edit client information through the client details page.
-2. Implement ability to edit visit information by swiping on visit items in visit list
+* User has the ability to edit visit information by accessing a client's details, navigating to their visit list, selecting a visit and then tapping edit button (pencil) on the visit

-**Questions for the customer:**

-1. On the visits page, do you want to be able to edit visits by swiping the visit items to see a menu?
-Or to have a button on the visit details page which is accessible by tapping the visit items in the visits list

-2. On the clients details page, how is the layout of the buttons at the bottom?
-(New visit, see visits, edit and back).
-Are these too many buttons?

-3. Would you prefer to have a dedicated back button integrated into each accessible part of the user interface (such as the back button on the client details page) or are you okay with just using the back button which is supplied with Android OS?

-4. Is the button size too large on the visits page?
-How do you feel about the overall UI of the visits page.
-Should the create button be relocated elsewhere?

-5. How do you feel about the attributes which are present on the client details page?  (such as health, social, education) are there any more which you would like to add?
+* Fixed backend problem with visit model not processing PUT requests properly to edit visit information
+* Added additional fields to visit edit details which are more intuitive to be editable by the user

 ## Kun Hyung Park(Arthur)'s Contribution